marianarp754/comp423-course-notes/docs/tutorials/go-setup.md

             fmt.Println("Hello COMP423")
         }
         ```
-    - Run Go
+    - In your terminal in VSCode, run Go:
         ```
         go run main.go
         ```
-    - Build the Program
+    - Then, build the Program:
         ```
         go build main.go
         ./main